- Competitive Analysis

 Pay-Per-Click Advertising (PPC)

-The top half of the search results is dominated by paid ads.
-Most of the time (with the exception of some home services queries) those ads are search ads, meaning they are triggered when someone searches for a particular set of keywords.
+Paid ads dominate the top half of the search results.
+Most of the time (except for some home services queries) those ads are search ads, meaning they are triggered when someone searches for a particular set of keywords.
 On average, 41 percent of clicks go to the top 3 paid ads on the search results page.

 Here’s how it works.
 When you create an ad, it goes into what is known as the Ad Auction, an automated process that Google and other search engines use to determine the quality and relevance of your ad to the searcher’s query.
 You only have to pay each time someone clicks on your ad, hence the name “pay-per-click.”